-The 1986 Code imposes additional requirements to maintain the exclusion from gross income for federal income tax purposes of interest on the 2024 Series E Bonds.
+The 1986 Code imposes additional requirements to maintain the exclusion from gross income for federal income tax purposes of interest on the 2025 Series C Bonds.
 These requirements impose limits on the yield that the Administration may realize from Mortgage Loans, require arbitrage from investment income to be rebated to the Internal Revenue Service, limit the period during which Mortgage Loans may be originated, limit the size of reserve funds and the amount of proceeds that may be spent on costs of issuance, and require prepayments of the Mortgage Loans to be used for bond redemptions in certain circumstances.
-The Administration intends that Mortgage Loans financed by the 2024 Series E Bonds or allocable thereto will comply with such requirements.
-Pursuant to the 2024 Series E Resolution, the Administration will covenant, in substance, to take, or refrain from taking, action, as necessary to comply with such requirements, unless in the opinion of Bond Counsel, it is not necessary to comply with such requirements in order to assure the exclusion from gross income for federal income tax purposes of interest on the 2024 Series E Bonds.
+The Administration intends that Mortgage Loans financed by the 2025 Series C Bonds or allocable thereto will comply with such requirements.
+Pursuant to the 2025 Series C Resolution, the Administration will covenant, in substance, to take, or refrain from taking, action, as necessary to comply with such requirements, unless in the opinion of Bond Counsel, it is not necessary to comply with such requirements in order to assure the exclusion from gross income for federal income tax purposes of interest on the 2025 Series C Bonds.

 The terms and conditions of the Program documents have been designed to meet the requirements of the 1986 Code.
-The Administration will covenant in the 2024 Series E Resolution to meet these requirements and to take all steps necessary to comply with these requirements, including, but not limited to, initiating and pursuing foreclosure proceedings with respect to ineligible Mortgage Loans allocable to the 2024 Series E Bonds if repurchase obligations are either unavailable or prove to be unenforceable for any reason, so long as any 2024 Series E Bonds are Outstanding.
+The Administration will covenant in the 2025 Series C Resolution to meet these requirements and to take all steps necessary to comply with these requirements, including, but not limited to, initiating and pursuing foreclosure proceedings with respect to ineligible Mortgage Loans allocable to the 2025 Series C Bonds if repurchase obligations are either unavailable or prove to be unenforceable for any reason, so long as any 2025 Series C Bonds are Outstanding.
 See Appendix B-1 - "THE PROGRAM - Eligible Mortgage Loans."
-Noncompliance with the requirements in the Program documents and the 2024 Series E Resolution would cause interest on the 2024 Series E Bonds to become includable in the gross income of the holders thereof retroactively to the date of issue and could adversely affect the price of the 2024 Series E Bonds in the secondary market.
+Noncompliance with the requirements in the Program documents and the 2025 Series C Resolution would cause interest on the 2025 Series C Bonds to become includable in the gross income of the holders thereof retroactively to the date of issue and could adversely affect the price of the 2025 Series C Bonds in the secondary market.

-Assuming continuous compliance with certain covenants in the Bond Resolutions intended to assure compliance with the applicable provisions of the 1986 Code and with the procedures established by the Administration, in the opinion of Ballard Spahr LLP, Washington, D.C., Bond Counsel, interest on the 2024 Series E Bonds is excludable from gross income for purposes of federal income tax under existing laws as enacted and construed on the date of initial delivery of the 2024 Series E Bonds.
+Assuming the accuracy of the certifications of the Administration and continuous compliance with certain covenants in the Bond Resolutions intended to assure compliance with the applicable provisions of the 1986 Code and with the procedures established by the Administration, in the opinion of Ballard Spahr LLP, Washington, D.C., Bond Counsel, interest on the 2025 Series C Bonds is excludable from gross income for purposes of federal income tax under existing laws as enacted and construed on the date of initial delivery of the 2025 Series C Bonds.

-Interest on the 2024 Series E Bonds is not an item of preference for purposes of federal alternative minimum tax imposed on individuals.
-However, interest on the 2024 Series E Bonds is taken into account in determining the annual adjusted financial statement income of applicable corporations as provided in the Code for purposes of computing the alternative minimum tax imposed on such corporations.
+Interest on the 2025 Series C Bonds is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals.
+However, interest on the 2025 Series C Bonds is taken into account in determining the "adjusted financial statement income" of "applicable corporations" for purposes of computing the federal alternative minimum tax imposed on such corporations, as such quoted terms are defined in the 1986 Code.